 Operating for over 40 years, Irish Aid Fellowships have supported more than 2,000 successful awardees who have returned to their organisations on completing their studies, committed to putting their acquired knowledge and skills into practice for the benefit of the wider community.
 Some of their stories can be found in the case study profiles throughout this site.

-Irish Aid concentrates long term development assistance in nine Key Partner Countries - mainly in sub-Saharan Africa - and a small number of other countries affected by conflict.
-Fellowships are targetted to specific countries in the same way.
+Irish Aid concentrates long term development assistance in eight Key Partner Countries - mainly in sub-Saharan Africa - and a small number of other countries affected by conflict.
+Fellowships are targeted to specific countries in the same way.
 Potential applicants should carefully note all eligibility requirements.
 These may include being employed by an Irish Aid partner organisation.
 Applicants who do not meet eligibility criteria will not be considered.

 The countries eligible for Irish Aid Fellowships are Burundi, Cambodia.
 Ethiopia, Kenya, Laos, Liberia, Malawi, Mozambique, Myanmar, Nigeria, Palestine, Rwanda, Sierra Leone, South Africa, Tanzania, Uganda, Vietnam, Zambia and Zimbabwe.

 Details of the different fellowship strands and eligibility critera are set out in the For Applicants section.